wjpearson/tensorflow_fits/README.md

 array.
 Non-single-precision floating point values will also be converted to single-precision floating points.

+The returned ascii table will have the same number of rows and columns as the ascii table in the FITS.
+HOWEVER, data types will not always be conserved.
+Character strings ('A') will be converted into float32 due to the way Tensorflow seems to want to work.

 As Tensorflow requires these functions to have a known return type, the data returned from this script will be tf.float32.
 If you have double-precision values, there may be loss of data.
 There will also be loss of data for